-The Directing Committee, together with a small international staff of technical experts in hydrography and nautical cartography, makes up the International Hydrographic Bureau in Monaco.
-The IHB is the secretariat of the IHO, coordinating and promoting the IHO's programmes and providing advice and assistance to Member States and others.
+The Secretariat of the IHO is headed by a Secretary-General assisted by two Directors, all three being elected by the Assembly, and a small international staff of technical experts in hydrography and nautical cartography.
+The Secretariat provides administrative support to the execution of the activities of the IHO and its work programme, coordinates and promotes the IHO's programmes, and provides advice and assistance to Member States and others.